 Since some communication may be nonverbal, don't forget the power of making eye contact and physical contact.
 When you see them or walk in the room, smile and reach out to them.
 Remember touch is a powerful communicator even when language skills are diminishing.

-Let your loved one express their feelings and accept them.
+Let your loved one express their feelings and accept their feelings.
 They need someone to listen.
 You don't have to have all the answers.
 Your presence is the gift they need.
 Enjoy the time you do have and the tender moments together.
-Try to leave negative topics out of the visit.
 Make your time joyful and pleasurable.
 Don't act like you would rather be somewhere else.
 They are still quite perceptive and they know!

-Don't judge yourself too harshly about your own feelings regarding the situation.
+Don't judge yourself harshly about your own feelings regarding the situation.
 No one is prepared for the challenges you face trying to connect to a loved one with Dementia.
-There is no specific preparation program for it; but, there is an abundance of educational material available in print and on the web.
+There is no specific preparation program for it; but there is an abundance of educational material available in print and on the web.
 Educate yourself and your family as soon as you realize what lies ahead for you and your loved one.